MicrosoftDocs/azure-docs/articles/storsimple/storsimple-create-manage-support-package.md

 ## Overview

 StorSimple support package is an easy to use mechanism which collects all relevant logs to assist Microsoft Support team with troubleshooting any StorSimple device issues.
-The collected logs are encrypted & compressed.
+The collected logs are encrypted and compressed.

 This tutorial includes step-by-step instructions to create and manage the support package.

 ## Create and upload support package in the Azure classic portal

 You can create and upload a support package to the Microsoft Support site through the **Maintenance** page of the service in  the Azure classic portal.
-This package can then be retrieved by the Support Engineer from the Support site when the engineer supplies the pass key.

 > [AZURE.NOTE] You will need to provide a support passkey to allow the upload.
 The support pass key should be provided to you by your Support Engineer in an email.

-An unencrypted, compressed support package is created (.cab file).
+An encrypted and compressed support package is created (.cab file) and uploaded to Support site.
+This package can then be retrieved by the Support Engineer from the Support site for troubleshooting the issue.

 Perform the following steps in the classic portal to create a support package: